 What is Primokiz?

 Primokiz is an evidence-based program developed by the Jacobs Foundation for increasing access to quality early childhood services for young children.
-The Jacobs Foundation has awarded ISSA the license, which ISSA sub-licenses to its national members.
+The Jacobs Foundation has awarded ISSA the license, which ISSA sub-licenses the program to interested Members and partners.
 Using the well-established knowledge brought by Jacobs Foundation’s Primokiz approach together with the experience and results from the INTESYS project, ISSA continues to work on enabling policies and practices for building integrated early childhood services across countries.

 By working directly with local governments, the Primokiz program is aimed at building a sustainable local infrastructure of knowledge and capacity for developing and implementing responsive and comprehensive early childhood strategies.
 A highly participatory process rooted in the local context, that mobilizes and connects the political commitment with the local expertise and resources, and the needs of the children and families in the communities.